Backlang-Org/backlang-org.github.io/learn/macros.md

 ```

 If a macro is called with a block the block will be treated as last argument.
 If no arguments are specified the parenthesis can be leaved out.

+Macros can be used to generate object graphs from resources like files, generate boilterplate code for design patterns or can be used as simple domain specific language.